Bucket Belt Elevator (BBE).

 What does it do?

 The Bucket Belt Elevator (BBE) is designed to lift material from point A to point B by means of buckets.
-The buckets are pulled by two belts.
-The BBE is typically used to lift the reject material and return it to the main flow in a sampling solution.
+The buckets are attached to a belt that pulls them around.
+The BBE is typically used to lift the reject material and return it to the main flow.

 Variant 1 (standard):